TheHighFish/openholdembot/trunk/##_OpenHoldem_Release_Directory_##/scraper/Readme.PokerAcademy.txt

   * classic window theme
   * full-size PokerAcademy window
   * game-type no-limit
-and works flawlessly for Ares and THF.
+This TM is based on an old map by Ares and works flawlessly for THF.
 However it might need some tweaks, depending on your settings.